Vipra

 CAT Marking Scheme 2025

-During the CAT exam preparation 2025, candidates must focus on the strategy of targetting a particular score range in the exam from the very beginning.
+During the CAT exam preparation 2025, candidates must focus on the strategy of targeting a particular score range in the exam from the very beginning.
 So check out previous years' CAT cut offs for admission to your preferred colleges.
 Given below is the CAT marking scheme.

 • Three marks are awarded for each correct attempt and one mark is deducted for every wrong answer in CAT.
 However, there is no penalty on leaving questions unanswered.

 • Non-MCQs don't have negative marking, but they are often lengthy or tricky.
+They usually appear in the Quantitative Aptitude section of CAT.

 • The key here is to attempt only those questions which you are 100 per cent sure of answering correctly as only 100 per cent accuracy will earn you full marks.
 A slight miss and you may lose the score.
 Experts suggest, that there is no need to attempt the entire CAT 2025 question paper.
+Overall accuracy target should be 85 to 95 percent.

 • The CAT paper pattern is never the same.
 CAT has seen changes in the number of questions, topic wise weightage in the last two years.
 So, there is no sure shot formula of scoring 100 or 99 percentile.
 It is all about how accurately you solve a question and in the least time taken.